 Grade 5 Music

-The fifth-grade music program is structured in order to provide all students an experience in both band and chorus throughout the year.
+The fifth-grade music program is structured to provide all students an experience in both band and chorus throughout the year.
 In chorus, students will explore music of various styles and historic periods in several languages.
 Solfege and ear training are incorporated alongside the study and performance of a variety of choral repertoire.
 In band, students are introduced to a band instrument with both small-group lessons and larger band rehearsals.
 They work from a beginning method book, developing a solid skill base to perform elementary band music on their selected instrument.
 All students participate in several major concerts during the school year.

 In the choral classrooms, students acquire habits that promote discipline, cooperation, and personal responsibility as an integral part of the ensemble.
 Through a range of vocal and musical exercises, students learn to establish healthy vocal habits, as well as to sight read music, follow a choral score, and conduct.
 In addition, performance repertoire encompasses a variety of musical styles and cultures sung in several parts and different languages.
-The choral curriculum includes three formal concerts during the year and several opportunities for informal school and community performances.
+The choral curriculum includes two formal concerts during the year and several opportunities for informal school and community performances.
 Students in the seventh- and eighth-grade Concert Chorus may audition for the select group, the CubScats.
 In addition, the seventh and eighth graders mount a full-scale musical each spring.

 The bands provide an opportunity for students to participate in an instrumental ensemble on wind, brass and percussion instruments.
 Through classroom instruction, band method books/ technique books and appropriate concert repertoire, students develop a solid skill base to interpret and perform ensemble literature.
-The instrumental music curriculum includes three formal concerts during the year along with other informal opportunities.
+The instrumental music curriculum includes two formal concerts during the year along with other informal opportunities.
 In addition, students of the Grade 7/8 Concert Band have the opportunity to audition for the select Middle School Jazz Band.

 While singing abounds in the Lower School, formal choral singing starts in the Middle School.

 There are separate fifth- and sixth-grade choruses, each with their own identities and repertoire.
 In seventh and eighth grades, students elect to be part of the Concert Chorus and also audition to be a member of the select CubScats.
 In addition to their choral repertoire, members of the Concert Chorus produce an annual musical.
-Recent productions include Peter Pan, 25th Annual Putnam County Spelling Bee, Seussical, Into the Woods, Once On This Island, The Music Man, Fiddler on the Roof and Godspell.
+Recent productions include The Lion King, Shrek, Peter Pan, 25th Annual Putnam County Spelling Bee, Seussical, Into the Woods, Once On This Island, The Music Man, Fiddler on the Roof and Godspell.

 In addition to a eclectic repertoire, sight reading and ear training are part of the choral curriculum.
 All singers participate in the large - usually more than 70 students - Concert Choir.
-From that group, there are three additional auditioned singing groups.
+From that group, there are four additional auditioned singing groups.
 There are two smaller sections of Honors Choir: Madrigals (mixed SATB) and Bel Canto (trebles only).
 The twelve-voice WildScats, our a cappella vocal jazz group, is the only extra-curricular offering of these singing groups; all others carry full academic credit as a demonstration of the school’s commitment to music as an academic discipline.

 Many of our students participate in the NYSSMA festivals, and we have sent many students both to NY All-State and Westchester area All-State ensembles.